MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)
 -
 > [!NOTE]
->Starting with MDE Linux version 101.2408.0000, AutitD will not longer be supported as a supplementary event provider.
-For more information, see the FAQs at the end.
+> Starting with Defender for Endpoint on Linux, version `101.2408.0000`, AuditD is no longer be supported as a supplementary event provider.
+For more information, see the FAQs at the end of this article.

-The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux provides supplementary event data for Linux operating systems. eBPF helps address several classes of issues seen with the AutitD event provider and is beneficial in the areas of performance and system stability.
+The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux provides supplementary event data for Linux operating systems. eBPF helps address several classes of issues seen with the AuditD event provider and is beneficial in the areas of performance and system stability.

 Key benefits include:

-- Reduced system-wide AutitD-related log noise
+- Reduced system-wide AuditD-related log noise
 - Optimized system-wide event rules otherwise causing conflict between applications
 - Reduced overhead for file event (file read/open) monitoring
 - Improved event rate throughput and reduced memory footprint